ryand2626/blockblaster/README.md

 Brick Breaker is a classic arcade-style game in which the player controls a paddle that moves horizontally across the bottom of the screen to bounce a ball upward and break a wall of bricks located at the top of the screen.
 The game is built using the OpenGL graphics API, which enables the creation of 2D and 3D graphics in a cross-platform manner.<br><br>
 The game level can be adjusted by changing the speed of the ball (via code) but user can change that using right click menu.
 The game also has a start/stop feature, which can be toggled using by pressing <b>“s”</b> button.
 Basic controls are <b>“a”</b> to move paddle left, <b>“d”</b> to move paddle right, <b>“q”</b> to quit the game.<br><br>
 The game logic is implemented in the main loop, where the ball's position is updated based on its velocity, and collision detection is performed to determine if the ball has hit the paddle or a brick.
 If the ball hits a brick, the brick is removed, and the player's score is increased.
 If the ball hits the paddle, its velocity is adjusted based on the position of the paddle.
 If the ball hits the bottom of the screen, the game is over.<br>
+## Build Instructions
+Run ./setup.sh before network access is removed to install OpenGL dependencies.
+Then compile with `make`.

 ## Basic Functions Used :<br>
 1. `void draw_paddle();` - This function is responsible for drawing the paddle used in the game.
 The paddle is a rectangular object that the player controls to bounce the ball and prevent it from falling off the screen.<br>